 Tip: If you're hoping to enjoy the excitement of Mardi Gras, the best time to visit is between February and the end of May.
 That said, be sure to book a stay at one of New Orleans' resorts early, as the rooms fill up quickly at this time of year.

 15. Honolulu, Hawaii

 Located on the main island of Oahu, Honolulu is more touristy and less remote than other Hawaiian destinations.
 That makes it ideal for visiting solo.
-Another plus: the public transport system is geared towards tourists, so you should find it easy to get around to attractions and to Oahu's beaches.
+Another plus: the public transport system is geared towards tourists, so you should find it easy to get around to the area's most interesting attractions and to Oahu's beautiful beaches.

 Waikiki Beach is a must-visit that should top your holiday agenda.
 Don't miss having a meal (or many) on the waterfront.
-While you're here, plan a trip to climb Diamond Head on your own, or take a guided tour.
-Pearl Harbor is a must-see, and taking in a luau, even alone, is an experience you will never forget.
+While you're in Waikiki, plan a trip to climb Diamond Head on your own, or take a guided tour.
+Pearl Harbor's attractions shouldn't be missed, and taking in a luau, even alone, is an experience you will never forget.

 If you want to plan a snorkeling adventure, it is best to take a guided trip or hit one of the populated snorkeling spots, like Hanauma Bay, where there are other people to keep an eye on you in the water.